 - There does not appear to be any relevant new information for the panel to consider.

 If we receive information that shows the original interim order may not be appropriate, we’ll schedule a review.

 For example, we might receive information that suggests a more restrictive, or conversely, a less restrictive measure is needed to manage any risk to patients or the wider public interest.

 In these cases where new, relevant evidence becomes available after an interim order has been imposed, it must be reviewed by a panel at an early review hearing, before the usual six month review date.

 Examples of cases where we would schedule an early review are:

 - when we receive information that suggests that conditions imposed as part of an interim order are unworkable

-- when the nurse or midwife was unable to attend the initial interim order hearing or provide detailed submissions to the panel, and is now in a position to do so
+- when the nurse, midwife or nursing associate was unable to attend the initial interim order hearing or provide detailed submissions to the panel, and is now in a position to do so

 - when we receive information that suggests that the interim order has been breached